 - Step Seven: Allow the employee to say anything that is on their mind.
 If they have additional thoughts or ideas, let the employee know that you welcome these things and you genuinely want to know what they have to say.
 Additionally, make it known that this is the time to ask any relevant questions and get the answers they need.

 - Step Eight: End on a positive note.
 Just as you opened the meeting up positively, so too should you close it in such a way.
 Even if you had to go over some uncomfortable details regarding poor performance, a bad incident, or some other negative matter, let them know that you appreciate their contribution to the company and that meeting.
 Also remind them that you and the management team are dedicated to helping them flourish in their job role and their career aspirations.

 - Step Nine: Once the employee has left the meeting room, take a few minutes to go over some of the highlights of the meeting on your own.
 Jot down anything that stuck out to you.
 Keep a record of the primary talking points, what was agreed upon, and the follow up plans.
 The follow-up should confirm that all important documents are immediately copied (if needed), filed away, or sent to the appropriate department.
 Record all the information from the meeting for your own files and to send to your boss.

 Need additional information related to performance appraisals?
 Don’t hesitate to post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.